Veridise/veridise-docs/zkvanguard/detectors/uc-inputs.md

 </details>

-Line 3 tells us that one of the input signals of `OpCommitment` (defined on line 5) is unconstrained.
+Line 3 of the log tells us that one of the input signals of `OpCommitment` (defined on line 5 of `uc_inputs_bug.circom`) is unconstrained.
-Lines 9--10 tell us that the unconstrained input signal is the `operation` signal.
+Lines 9--10 of the log tell us that the unconstrained input signal is the `operation` signal.

 ## Limitations